 Duke, NCCU, and ECU selected as the site of sixth regional training center, forming the Southern Regional Coalition for University-Assisted Community Schools.

-2024 - SRCUACS Receives Statewide Partnership
+2024 - SRCUACS Becomes Statewide Partner

 The Southeast Regional Coalition for University-Assisted Community Schools becomes a statewide partner with the North Carolina Community Schools Coalition.